How to open an ISA as an ISA manager

 Before you can open the ISA that an investor has applied for, you must hold all of the following:

-• a valid application, which you have accepted (read the section ‘Signature’)
+- a valid application, which you have accepted (read the ‘Signature’ section of this guidance)

 You may accept an application before a subscription is made, but the ISA does not begin until a subscription is made.

-You should record the date they accepted the application (which may not be before the date of application) in your records.
+You should record the date you accepted the application (which may not be before the date of application) in your records.

 An ISA application received near the end of the tax year will be regarded as opened in that tax year if both of the following apply:

 If the account is not set up until after the end of the tax year, the ISA should be shown as opened on 5 April.
-We therefore recommend that you make arrangements to examine, before the end of the tax year, all applications received to ensure that they are complete (read section ‘Completion of application forms’), and that a valid subscription has been made.
+Before the end of the tax year, we recommend that you make arrangements to review all applications received to make sure:

 Cancellation

-Keeping to the section on ‘Withdrawal’ in this guidance, you may, in their terms and conditions, allow investors the right to cancel their cash subscription to an ISA, or packaged product within an ISA, within a set period after the receipt by the investor of the notice of the right to cancel.
+You may allow investors the right to cancel their cash subscription to an ISA, or packaged product within an ISA, within a set period after you have received notice of the right to cancel.
+This should be made clear within the terms and conditions of the ISA.

-Provided that the cancellation period does not exceed 30 days (after the notice has been received), investors who cancel their subscription within the cancellation period are exempt from UK income and Capital Gains Tax on any income or gains arising from the subscription in the period.
+Provided that the cancellation period does not exceed 30 days (after the notice has been received), investors who cancel their subscription within the cancellation period are exempt from UK Income and Capital Gains Tax on any income or gains arising from the subscription in that period.

 Investors who withdraw their subscriptions from an ISA by exercising their right to cancel have made a subscription to an ISA.
-But where the subscription is cancelled within the set period, investors will be treated as though they have not subscribed to an ISA.
+Where the subscription is cancelled within the set cancellation period, investors will be treated as though they have not subscribed to an ISA.

-If a subscription is cancelled within the set period, you should:
+If a subscription is cancelled within the set cancellation period, you should:

-If a subscription is cancelled after the set period, you should:
+If a subscription is cancelled after the set cancellation period, you should:

-Where a purchase of a packaged product in an existing ISA is cancelled, the ISA remains valid, and the subscription may then be used to purchase other qualifying investments.
+Where a purchase of a packaged product in an existing ISA is cancelled, the:

 Find out more about the treatment of requests to cancel Lifetime ISA subscriptions.